hvy/chainer-inception-score/README.md

 ## Note

-This implementation seems to yield slightly higher scores than the original implementation looking at the inception scores for the first 50000 images in CIFAR-10, upsampled to (299, 299) using `scipy.misc.imresize` with bilinear interpolation.
+This implementation seems to yield slightly higher scores than the original implementation looking at the inception scores based on CIFAR-10, upsampled from (32, 32) to (299, 299) using bilinear interpolation.

 || Ours | Original |
 | ------------- | ------------- | ------------- |